wishonia/wishonia/public/globalSolutions/dfda/problems/no-data-on-unpatentable-molecules.md

   every day.
 ---

-# 🥫 No Data on Unpatentable Molecules
+# 🥫 No Data on Unpatentable Treatments

 Under the current system of research, it costs [$41k](https://www.clinicalleader.com/doc/getting-a-handle-on-clinical-trial-costs-0001) per subject in Phase III clinical trials.
 As a result, there is not a sufficient profit incentive for anyone to research the effects of any factor besides a molecule that can be patented.